HoomanBahreini/MySQLConnectionManagerForNet/README.md

 # How to use

-Create a folder in your project (you can call it DbConnectionManager) and copy the following 3 files in your project:
+Create a folder in your project (you can call it `DbConnectionManager`) and copy the following 3 files in this folder:
 1. `DbLoadBalancer.cs`
 2. `LoadBalancedConnectionString.cs`
 3. `MySQLConnectionManager.cs`